 For those companies who still have dozens, or hundreds, of old legacy tapes in their possession and don’t have the proper hardware or backup software available anymore, getting requested data from tapes is a costly and timely task.
 The only solutions to this problem is either to acquire both the proper old hardware and software and to pay licenses for it, or employ a specialist data recovery service provider to get the data.
 Both ways can be costly and cause undue stress.

-A much better solution is available with the new tape cataloging and data recovery service offering by Kroll Ontrack and its newly developed tool called Ontrack® DataAdvisor™.
-With this web-based tool, clients can check for the desired data on their tapes before they made a request for recovery.
-To use the solution, all tapes in question must either be cataloged (when the original tape catalog is missing) or the available tape catalogs will be imported into Ontrack DataAdvisor.
-In any case, there is no need to maintain both old tape hardware and backup software and to pay huge license fees anymore.
+A much better solution is available with the new tape cataloging and restore service offering by In any case, there is no need to maintain both old tape hardware and backup software and to pay huge license fees anymore.